andrewcooke/choochoo/docs/segments.md

 sampling of GPS points, and the complex topology of possible routes combine to make reliable segment detection difficult.

-The current algorithm has four parameters, which can be set in the pipeline configuration (all distances in m):
+The current algorithm has two parameters, which can be set in the pipeline configuration (all distances in m):

   * `match_bound` - the size of the region used to make an initial detection of activities passing near an endpoint.
 Default 25m.

-  * `outer_bound` - the maximum distance acceptable for a "single" pass near an endpoint.
-Default 50m.

   * `inner_bound` - the threshold for the closest distance between route and endpoint for the pass to be considered to actually pass through the endpoint.
 Default 5m.

-  * `delta` - the fractional increment when interpolating between GPS positions.
-Default 0.01 (so ~100 interpolations made between positions).

 Segment detection is implemented as follows: